 The Trophy Collector: For you, LinkedIn functions as an evidence board, a meticulously curated gallery of credentials and achievements.
 While these accomplishments are undeniably real, their primary purpose is to satisfy a deep-seated need for external validation.
 The gap persists because your LinkedIn story is crafted for an audience, a performance.
 Sunday morning, however, offers no such stage, no applause.

-The Decorated Stranger: Your LinkedIn profile accurately chronicles your professional journey, yet it remains silent about your inner world, your true experience.
-The gap exists because this interior landscape has been so thoroughly edited out of your public narrative that reconnecting with it demands specific, unpressured conditions, like a serene Sunday morning when no performance is required.
+The Decorated Stranger: Your LinkedIn profile accurately chronicles your professional record, yet it is silent about your interior experience.
+The gap exists because this interior world has been so thoroughly edited out of your public narrative that reconnecting with it requires the specific, unpressured conditions of a Sunday morning.
+When no performance is required.

 The Serial Restarter: You approach new projects and directions with genuine, infectious excitement, eagerly sharing them online.
 The gap, in your case, appears when the initial thrill of a new beginning fades, leaving behind the arduous, often unglamorous work of completion.
 Sunday morning becomes a stark reminder of what remains to be done, and what, perhaps, is being subtly avoided.